jeremynoesen/AISpongeLite/README.md

 ## Usage

-- `/generate topic:`: Generate an audio-only episode with a transcript. `topic:` is the topic of the episode.
+- `/generate`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 10-minute cooldown if the command succeeds.
 Characters that can appear in episodes are:
     - SpongeBob
     - Patrick
     - Squidward